histefanhere/retroarch-bubble-generator/README.md

 (Keep this folder structure in mind, because we'll shortly be creating a very similar one for the ROM cover arts)

-# Usage
+# Setting Up

+### 1. Images

-For each ROM you want to create a custom Livearea Bubble for, you need 3 different cover arts - `icon0.png` which is the Livearea icon itself, `bg.png` which is the game background once it's openned and `startup.png` which is the clickable image that launches the game. since `icon0.png` is the most important and `bg.png` and `startup.png` are less important, I've provided some example images in `examples/` you can use for your own ROMS.
+For each ROM you want to create a custom Livearea Bubble for, you need 3 different cover arts:
+1. `icon0.png`, the Livearea icon itself
+2. `bg.png`, the game background once it's openned
+3. `startup.png`, the clickable image that launches the game since `icon0.png` is the most important and visible on the Livearea, while `bg.png` and `startup.png` are less important and seen less, I've provided some example images in `examples/` you can use for your own ROMS.

+_A note about the size of the images: They will automatically get resized by the script, so the only thing you need to think about is their aspect ratios because they will get stretched a lot if they're not the correct ratio. `icon0.png` should be a square - for the rest, check `examples/`._

-All your cover art images should be orgainzed in a folder structure which is very similar to the one that stores your ROMS on your Vita, with folders for each system, a subfolder for each ROM and in these folders any cover art images.
-Note that if an image isn't found in a games folder it will search its parent system folder, then the parent images folder.
+All your cover art images should be orgainzed in a folder structure which is very similar to the one that stores your ROMS on your Vita - with folders for each system, a subfolder for each ROM and in these folders any cover art images.

+If an image isn't found in a games folder it will search its parent system folder, then the parent images folder.
 This means that you can re-use certain images for multiple custom Liveara Bubbles without repeating the image.
 E.g:

 ```
 .